google/applied-machine-learning-intensive/v2/06_other_models/07_xgboost/slides.md

 # How do we use XGBoost?

 <!--
-XGBoost is technically a separate library from Tensorflow, scikit-learn, and other libraries that we have learned in this course.
+XGBoost is technically a separate library from Tensorflow, scikit-learn, and other libraries we have learned in this course.
 However, there are ports of XGBoost into most major libraries.
 -->

 ---